 Exterior brick surfaces benefit from the sunlight, so make sure all brick walls have good exposure.
 The brick should be kept dry and trim all overgrown plants.
 If you have a problem on the exterior of your home, it is best to use oxygen bleach as opposed to chlorine bleach.

-How to remove mold from brick walls?
+remove mold from brick walls?

 Remember to wear protective clothing, gloves and eyewear when cleaning.
 Simply mix ½ cup of oxygen bleach with 1-gallon of warm water and mix well.
 Sponge the mixture onto the brick and use a stiff-bristled brush or push broom.
 Allow the mixture to sit for 30-minutes, and then rinse with a garden hose.